 When you walk, you don’t need anything except yourself.
 You don’t need any special clothes, shoes or gear.
 You don't need an expensive gym membership, crazy fad workout equipment, or insane workout gear that advertisers are constantly try to sell you.
 You don't even need any special skills.
-You've been doing this since you were 1.
-Safe to say you've pretty much got it down.
+You've been doing this since you were only months old, so safe to say you've pretty much got it down.

 "Everywhere is within walking distance if you have the time."